sig-gis/dises-khm-mpi/README.txt

 Notebooks structure:

+- Notebook 1 downloads the necessary data from Google Drive
+	- Google drive API credentials are needed in the form of a client_secrets.json file
+- Notebook 2 applies the covariates selection process and dimensionality reduction
+- Notebook 3 trains the Bayesian geostatistical model
+- Notebook 4 makes predictions for unknown locations in batches

+The previous process of adding layers is handled in the global-layers folder:

-- Notebook 0 downloads all the layers necessary to build a covariate matrix
+- Notebook 1 downloads all the layers necessary to build a covariate matrix
-- Notebook 1 integrates more covariates into a single shape file
+- Notebook 2 integrates more covariates into a single shape file
-- Notebook 2 selects covariates and filters out urban locations
-- Notebook 3 loads the covariates, run the Bayesian model and analyses results

 functions.py file contains functions used throughout